Eduarda Mansilla

-Eduarda Damasia Mansilla Ortiz de Rozas de García (1834–1892) was an Argentine writer.
+Eduarda Damasia Mansilla Ortiz de Rozas de García (1834–1892) was an Argentine writer, composer, and musician.

 Biography

 She was the daughter of Lucio Norberto Mansilla and niece of Juan Manuel de Rosas Her first novel under her own name was Pablo ou la vie dans les Pampas, published in 1869.
 As the title implies the novel was written in French.
 It concerned bringing order to the Pampas.
 The French language had esteem in Argentina and she had spent time in Paris.
 She also wrote of her visits to the United States where she sympathized with the Native Americans in the United States, while nevertheless emphasizing them as primitive, but also sympathized with the slave-owners of the Confederate States of America.
 In life she had to deal with men of conflicting political beliefs as her husband was the son of an opponent of Juan Manuel de Rosas.